 Camera: completely up to you but most people bring one.

-Passport photos: please bring along 6 passport photos for the duration of the expedition.
+Passport photos: You will need approximately 8 passport photos for the duration of the expedition.

 Clothes & shoes: